top of page

 How much prebiotics should you eat in a day?

 In a day you need 28-34g of dietary fiber.
 However, most people do not get this recommended amount of fiber.
-Including a variety of fruits, vegetables, whole grains and pulses can help you meet your daily fiber requirements.
+Eat many fruits, vegetables, whole grains and pulses can help you meet your daily fiber requirements.

 Unlike liquids, probiotic capsules take time to get digested due to their outer coating.
-However, they are convenient way to support your gut health if you have common allergies like gluten or dairy.
-Since, capsules do not have these ingredients.
+However, they are convenient ways to support your gut health if you have common allergies like gluten or lactose intolerance.
+Because these capsules are gluten-free and lactose-free.

-Some people might find it hard to swallow capsules, then probiotic liquids are a better option.
+Some people might find it hard to swallow capsules, so probiotic liquids are a better option.
 In certain digestive issues, it might be hard to digest the capsules and breakdown properly.

 Remember, while probiotic capsules can be beneficial for many, they're not a substitute for a balanced diet.
 It's crucial to make an informed decision based on your individual needs.